csev/dj4e/assn/dj4e_errors42.md

              ^
     SyntaxError: invalid syntax

-Do *not* edit your `manage.py` file - the problem is never in that file unless you changed it.
+Do *not* edit your `manage.py` file - the problem is never in that file.

 There are several possible reasons for this: